 - See our current cohort and their grade-level and subject area expertise.

 - Read the October 2018 ILC Project Update.

 - Read Instructional Leadership Corps Brings Professional Development to Remote Areas from the California Educator magazine.

 For additional information about the ILC, please contact us.

-An experienced educator in dual immersion classrooms - and a Peer Support Provider for the ILC with a focus on helping other educators in remote areas navigate the Common Core State Standards – Beltran explained dual immersion on a radio show and in an Education Week Teacher response for Classroom Q&A with Larry Ferlazzo.
+An experienced primary grades educator in multilingual classrooms, Elizabeth discussed how teachers can help English Language Learners meet the Common Core Standards on a radio show and in an Education Week Teacher response for Classroom Q&A with Larry Ferlazzo.